 “There aren’t any differences between Indigenous and non-Indigenous students when you are at uni.
-Your background doesn't really mean anything as long as you put your head down and do the work, you can do as well as anyone else,” Kaylarni said.
+Your background doesn't really mean anything.
+As long as you put your head down and do the work, you can do as well as anyone else,” Kaylarni says.

-Even with her strong determination, the Dental Surgery student admits that at times the course can be daunting, but she's developed strategies to help herself thrive.
+Even with her strong determination, the Dental Surgery student admits that the course can be daunting at times, but she's developed strategies to help herself thrive.